usman4373/GROMACS-Complex-MD/README.md

 > **Tip:** If the above command does not run due to compatibility issues, then run this:
 > ```bash
-> conda create -n cgenff python=3.7
+> conda create -n cgenff python=3.7 -y
 > conda activate cgenff
 > pip install networkx==2.3
 > ```